-4. From now on, all you need to do is just download the .torrent file on your phone or any device and upload it on your Dropbox account.
-This will trigger your Torrent client installed in your home computer to start downloading the files automatically.
+4. From now on, all you need to do is download the .torrent file on your phone or any device and upload it to your Dropbox account.
+This will trigger your Torrent client installed on your home computer to start downloading the files automatically.

 Here’s is how to request anyone to upload files to your Dropbox account:

-- Simply go to your Dropbox account and click on File Requests in the sidebar.
+- Go to your Dropbox account and click on File Requests in the sidebar.

 - From the File Request page.
 Click on that big blue plus icon to open a pop-up box where you have to specify what file or files you’re looking for.

 - For every file request that you create, you’re provided a unique link you can share with the people you want to receive files from, or you can select the option to have Dropbox send a request email on your behalf.